-- Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the UconnectTM Phone. - In a convertible vehicle, system performance may be Echo at the far end can sometimes be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.
+- Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the UconnectTM Phone. - Echo at the far end can sometimes be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.